thecmdrunner/remotion-gtts-template/README.md

 ### 5. Enable Text-to-Speech API on [Google Cloud Platform](https://console.cloud.google.com/)

-You may already have a matching project set up in Google Cloud Platform (GCP) with the same name as your Firebase project.
-Use that project, as it simplifies the authentication setup.

-- Open the hambuger menu, go to APIs and Services → Library.
+Go to https://console.cloud.google.com/welcome and in the top dropdown, select your project under the `All` tab.

-- Search for "**text to speech**", and enable **Cloud Text-to-Speech API**.
+Navigate to https://console.cloud.google.com/apis/library/texttospeech.googleapis.com and enable the API.

 You may be required to enable billing, by creating a billing account.
 (Be sure to also review the pricing tab)

   <!-- ![Enable API](/assets/gcp-enable-api.png) -->
   <img src="assets/gcp-enable-api.png" alt="Enable API" width="450"/>